typelead/eta/README.md

   - Keep up with their release cycle
   - CLI should match that of ghc's

-# Progress
+## Progress

-## Completed Items
+### Completed Items
 - Came up with an efficient design for a JVM Runtime System for Haskell that:
   - Has full support of Tail Call Optimization (TCO)
   - Has a memory-efficient solution to overriding a thunk with its value
   - Can interoperate with Java seamlessly
 - Intercepted the STG Code in GHC pipeline

-## Pending Items
+### Pending Items
 1. Write the minimum code generator and run time system implementing the design.
 2. Compile a single source file to run on the JVM.
 3. ...

-# Contributing
+## Contributing

 As you can see, this project is a large undertaking.
-If you would love to run your Haskell programs on the JVM and accelerate this project, get in touch and we'll see how we can fit you in.
+If you would love to run your Haskell programs on the JVM and accelerate this project, get in touch and we'll let you know how you can help out.

-# Gratitude
+## Gratitude

-We are grateful that the folks at GHC HQ have generously open-sourced their state-of-the-art Haskell compiler allowing us to hack on it to implement Haskell on a wide variety of platforms.
+We are grateful that the folks at (GHC HQ)[https://ghc.haskell.org/trac/ghc/wiki/TeamGHC] have generously open-sourced their state-of-the-art Haskell compiler allowing us to hack on it to implement Haskell on a wide variety of platforms.

+We are also grateful for Ilya V. Portnov for his (hs-java)[https://hackage.haskell.org/package/hs-java] package that we intend to use heavily for code generation.

 Thank you guys!